CountAkira/Jam_Discord_Bot/Features/readme.md

 --------------------------------------------------------------------------------------------------------------
 Put any functions associated with these commands into a functions utilities folder

 For example say you have a function that sends a message in a particular format but have two commands related to that, say you want to get information for an actor or a movie.
-You could have a command for each and then in the functi
+You could have a command for each and then in the function